jacobcassidy/wordpress-config-files/README.md

 ## Setup Steps

-1. Add the `config-files` to your project root directory.
+1. Add the `config-files` to your project's root directory.
 2. Run `npm i` to install the packages and patches
 3. Reload VSCode for the new linting and formatting rules to take effect.